zk90/jekyll-1/lessons/normalizing-data.md

 ```

 But that’s not very efficient.
 In keeping with our goal of creating
-short, powerful programs, we’re going to use a mechanism called regular
+short, powerful programs, we’re going to use a mechanism called *regular
-expressions.
+expressions*.
 Regular expressions are provided by many programming
 languages in a range of different forms.

 Regular expressions allow you to search for well defined patterns and
 can drastically shorten the length of your code.
 For instance, if you
 wanted to know if a substring matched a letter of the alphabet, rather
-than use an if/else statement to check if it matched the letter “a” then
+than use an `if/else` statement to check if it matched the letter “a”
-“b” then “c”, and so on, you could use a regular expression to see if
+then “b” then “c”, and so on, you could use a regular expression to see
-the substring matched a letter between “a” and “z”.
-Or, you could check
+if the substring matched a letter between “a” and “z”.
+Or, you could
-for the presence of a digit, or a capital letter, or any alphanumeric
+check for the presence of a digit, or a capital letter, or any
-character, or a carriage return, or any combination of the above, and
+alphanumeric character, or a carriage return, or any combination of the
-more.
+above, and more.

 In Python, regular expressions are available as a Python module.
 To
 speed up processing it is not loaded automatically because not all
 programs require it.
-So, you will have to import the module (called
+So, you will have to `import` the module (called
 `re`) in the same way that you imported your *`obo.py`* module.

 Since we’re interested in only alphanumeric characters, we’ll create a